soerenschneider/vault-unsealer/README.md

 ### Binaries
 Head over to the [prebuilt binaries](https://github.com/soerenschneider/vault-unsealer/releases) and download the correct binary for your system.
+Use the example [systemd service file](contrib/vault-unsealer.service) to run it at boot.

 ### From Source
 As a prerequesite, you need to have [Golang SDK](https://go.dev/dl/) installed.
 After that, you can install vault-unsealer from source by invoking: